M0574F4/python-package-template/README.md

 ### Create a New Project
 1. Create a new repository in your Github named `project_name`.

-2. Create a bash script named `create_project.sh` with the following content:
+2. Create a bash script named `create_project.sh` with the following content in your local machine:

    ```bash
    #!/bin/bash